rsdoiel/antenna/pacific.md

 ---

-## Jason Momoa casts UH alum in Chief of War tv series
+## Jason Momoa casts UH alum in Chief of War TV series

 date: 2025-07-15, from: University of Hawaiʻi News

 <p>Kaina Makua earned a <abbr title="bachelor of arts">BA</abbr> in Hawaiian studies and an <abbr title="master of arts">MA</abbr> in education and <span aria-label="olelo">&#699;&#333;lelo</span> <span aria-label="Hawaii">Hawai&#699;i</span>.</p>
-The post <a href="https://www.hawaii.edu/news/2025/07/15/kaina-makua-chief-of-war-tv-series/">Jason Momoa casts <abbr>UH</abbr> alum in Chief of War tv series</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.
+The post <a href="https://www.hawaii.edu/news/2025/07/15/kaina-makua-chief-of-war-tv-series/">Jason Momoa casts <abbr>UH</abbr> alum in Chief of War TV series</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.

 <br>